Warm Springs/South Fremont station: Adjacent development

-Warm Springs/South Fremont station is the centerpiece of the 880 acres Warm Springs Community Plan area, which the city of Fremont designated for federally-assisted transit oriented development projects with higher density than the rest of Warm Springs.
+Warm Springs/South Fremont station is the centerpiece of the 880 acres Warm Springs Community Plan area, which the city of Fremont designated for federally-assisted transit oriented development (TOD) projects with higher density than the rest of Warm Springs.
 The Union Pacific Railroad (UP) Warm Springs Subdivision runs just west of the Warm Springs Extension tracks.
 In 2011, UP purchased 160 acres of land adjacent to the former NUMMI plant across the parallel tracks from the under-construction station, intending to build a rail yard.
 The city, which had included that land in its development plans, hired a lobbyist in an attempt to accelerate the development and prevent the construction of the rail yard.
 In May 2015, Lennar acquired the northern 111 acres of the land from UP.

 In February 2016, the city approved plans for a cable-stayed pedestrian and bicycle bridge connecting the station mezzanine to a new plaza on the west side of the tracks, to which pedestrian access has been otherwise deemed difficult.
 The bridge, then planned for completion in 2018, would provide access from the new developments and the adjacent Tesla Factory, which had no convenient pedestrian route to the station because of the rail lines.
 During the bidding process, the cost of the bridge was increased from $25 million to $35 million, and completion delayed to 2020.
 Construction began in early 2019.
 The main span was put in place in September 2019.
 After additional delays, the bridge opened on February 3, 2022, at a final cost of $41 million.

+As of 2024, BART anticipates soliciting a developer between 2029 and 2033 for TOD to replace surface parking lots at the station.